edeltech/tensorflow-lite-on-aws-lambda/README.md

     $ cp ~/Downloads/mobilenet_v1_1.0_224_quant_and_labels/mobilenet_v1_1.0_224_quant.tflite  model.tflite
     $ cp ~/Downloads/mobilenet_v1_1.0_224_quant_and_labels/labels_mobilenet_quant_v1_224.txt labels.txt

 It's time to write the Python code that will classify the input image using the model.
-Replace the content of the generated `handler.py` file with this *experimental* code.
+Replace the content of the generated `app.py` file with this _experimental_ code.

 ```python
 import json